remidinishanth/distributed_systems/networking/socket_programming.md

 <img width="873" alt="image" src="https://github.com/remidinishanth/distributed_systems/assets/19663316/08025bfc-5c3b-4b9f-9bc4-435ad4cf5ae7">

 Sockets are endpoints for sending and receiving data across a network.

+Sockets are a fundamental abstraction for inter-process communication (IPC), particularly over networks.

 A socket is one endpoint of a two-way communication link between two programs running on a network. 💻 ↔️ 🌐 ↔️ 💻